benjaminselfridge/model-checking/doc/ModelChecking2.md

 type Effect var val = Env var val -> Env var val
 ```

-A command that *branches* needs to change the current line number.
-We'll
+A statement that *branches* needs to change the current line number.
-use `Int` as a sensible type for our line numbers:
+We'll use `Int` as a sensible type for our line numbers:

 ``` {.haskell .literate}
 type LineNumber = Int